 About

-Manuela Pacella (Rome, 1977) is an art historian and critic.
-As a freelance curator she works on cultural exchanges between Italy and some countries of central and northern Europe.
-In particular, she is an expert on the Northern Ireland art scene where she has been working since 2011 and where she attended the ICI-Independent Curators International Curatorial Intensive at the CCA in Derry and the International Residency at Flax Art studios in Belfast (both in 2013).
-As a guest curator, she realized in 2017 the exhibition “Lost in Narration.
-Riccardo Giacconi, Invernomuto, Luca Trevisani” at the MAC in Belfast and led the second Curatorial Directions focused on the importance of text, narration, and story-telling in relation to exhibition making with workshops and talks in Belfast and Milan.
+Manuela Pacella (Rome, 1977) iis an art historian and critic.
+As a freelance curator, she works on cultural exchange between Italy and several countries in Central and Northern Europe.
+In particular, she is an expert on the art scene in Northern Ireland, where she has been working since 2011 and where she also took part in the ICI-Independent Curators International Curatorial Intensive at the CCA in Derry and the International Residency at the Flax Art Studios in Belfast (both in 2013).
+As guest curator she realised in 2017 the exhibition “Lost in Narration.
+Riccardo Giacconi, Invernomuto, Luca Trevisani” at the MAC in Belfast and led the second Curatorial Directions, which explored the importance of text, narrative and storytelling in the context of exhibition making with workshops and lectures in Belfast and Milan.
 In 2015 and 2016 she was Editorial Researcher and Coordinator at NERO (Rome).
-She writes regularly for exhibitions’ catalogues and books as well as for art magazines such as “Flash Art” (Italian and International editions), “The Visual Artists’ News Sheet” (Dublin), and NERO Editions (Rome).
-Her monographic essay on the young French artist Bertille Bak, The Fairy Tale of the Real, was published in 2018 by postmedia books (Milan).
-She is the editor of the online column Tell me stories! on “Flash Art” (Italian edition) and of the site dedicated to writing ruth.onl.

-She currently teaches at the Academy of Fine Arts of Rome (BA in Graphic Design), The American University of Rome (BA in Art History), IED Rome (BA in Interior and Product Design), NABA Rome (MA in Visual Arts and Curatorial Studies).
+She currently focuses on writing and publishing, working on online and print projects through her platform RUTH, and teaches in Rome at the American University of Rome (BA in Art History), IED Design (BA in Interior and Product Design), and NABA (MA in Visual Arts and Curatorial Studies).

-The content of this website consistes of a selection of exhibitions and projects.
-The texts – books, essays, articles or reviews – have been selected from those translated and/or published in English.
+The content of this website includes a selection of exhibitions and publishing projects.
+The texts – essays, articles, interviews, and reviews – have been chosen from those translated or published in English.

 Download PDF for the full list of publications.